mondr653-ux/Final-Project-/README.md

 **▶️ [Open the live site](https://mondr653-ux.github.io/Final-Project-/)**

 This is the main entry-point web page for the project — the landing page that ties the system together and provides access to the dashboard and product lookup.
 It is hosted live on **GitHub Pages at https://mondr653-ux.github.io/Final-Project-/** and serves as the front door for users opening the project as a website, presenting the food safety system in a browser-ready interface.

+The prototype includes a quality test checking required fields and a performance test that repeatedly generates consumer-facing JSON views.

 ---